amber-ruby/amber_component/README.md

 ```

 Note that this module has only been tested with minitest and rails test suites,
-so it may require overriding or implementing a few methods for other suites.
+so it may require overriding or implementing a few methods to work with other test suites.

 ## Contribute